Graphite: United States

-Graphite recycling
+Recycling

 The most common way of recycling graphite occurs when synthetic graphite electrodes are either manufactured and pieces are cut off or lathe turnings are discarded for reuse, or the electrode (or other materials) are used all the way down to the electrode holder.
 A new electrode replaces the old one, but a sizeable piece of the old electrode remains.
 This is crushed and sized, and the resulting graphite powder is mostly used to raise the carbon content of molten steel.

 Graphite-containing refractories are sometimes also recycled, but often are not due to their low graphite content: the largest-volume items, such as carbon-magnesite bricks that contain only 15–25% graphite, usually contain too little graphite to be worthwhile to recycle.
 However, some recycled carbon–magnesite brick is used as the basis for furnace-repair materials, and also crushed carbon–magnesite brick is used in slag conditioners.

 While crucibles have a high graphite content, the volume of crucibles used and then recycled is very small.

 A high-quality flake graphite product that closely resembles natural flake graphite can be made from steelmaking kish.
 Kish is a large-volume near-molten waste skimmed from the molten iron feed to a basic oxygen furnace and consists of a mix of graphite (precipitated out of the supersaturated iron), lime-rich slag, and some iron.
 The iron is recycled on-site, leaving a mixture of graphite and slag.
 The best recovery process uses hydraulic classification (which utilizes a flow of water to separate minerals by specific gravity: graphite is light and settles nearly last) to get a 70% graphite rough concentrate.
 Leaching this concentrate with hydrochloric acid gives a 95% graphite product with a flake size ranging from 10 mesh (2 mm) down.